axibase/atsd/installation/sles-rpm.md

 ## Installation Steps

-Install ATSD with dependencies.
+Install ATSD with dependencies:

 ```sh
 sudo zypper -n install atsd_amd64_sles.rpm
 ```

-It can take up to 5 minutes to initialize the database.
+It can take up to five minutes to initialize the database.

 ## Check Installation